Kiril95/JavaScript-Course-SoftUni/README.md

 # JS-AdvancedCourse-SoftUni
-Problem solutions for my SoftUni JavaScript Advanced Course
+Problem solutions for my SoftUni JavaScript Course.
+It includes: JS Advanced and JS Applications